Homemade - Ragi Dosa (1 dosa)

 Stay Hydrated

-Drink water before your meal to help with digestion and stabilize blood sugar levels.
+Drink water before, during, and after your meal to support digestion and metabolism, which can help in regulating blood sugar spikes.

-Take your time to eat your meal, as eating slowly can aid in better digestion and prevent rapid blood sugar spikes.
+Take your time to eat slowly and chew thoroughly, which can improve digestion and better manage blood sugar levels.

 Discover